jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 **Requirement for appropriations**

 ### 4 Expenses or capital expenditure must not be incurred unless in accordance with appropriation or statutory authority
-(1) The Crown or an Office of Parliament must not incur expenses or capital expenditure, except as expressly authorised by an appropriation, or other authority, by or under an Act.
+(1) The Crown, an Office of Parliament, or a parliamentary agency must not incur expenses or capital expenditure, except as expressly authorised by an appropriation, or other authority, by or under an Act.
 (2) In this section, expense does not include an expense that results from— (a) a remeasurement of an asset or a liability; or (b) an operating loss incurred by—